-By Alfonso and Judy Ortiz
+By Kathy Strain, Judy and Alfonso Ortiz

 Leaving one’s comfort zone is never easy.
 Trying something new and different forces us to be stronger and to see the world through new eyes.
 This was something that Alfonso and Judy Ortiz learned early in their married lives.
 Both grew up in Colombia.
 Both came from families that encouraged education and working hard to succeed.
 The decision to come to the United States to study would not be an easy one for them.